dansand/Python/part1/lists.md

 > change individual elements, append new elements, or reorder the whole list.
 For some operations, like
 > sorting, we can choose whether to use a function that modifies the data in place or a function that returns a
 > modified copy and leaves the original unchanged.
->
-> Be careful when modifying data in place.
-If two variables refer to the same list, and you modify the list
-> value, it will change for both variables!
-If you want variables with mutable values to be independent, you
-> must make a copy of the value when you assign it.
->
-> Because of pitfalls like this, code which modifies data in place can be more difficult to understand.
-However,
-> it is often far more efficient to modify a large data structure in place than to create a modified copy for
-> every small change.
-You should consider both of these aspects when writing your code.

 > ## Nested Lists {.callout}